eclipse-iofog/iofog.org/content/docs/3/applications/microservice-exposing.md

  ports:
    - internal: 80
      external: 5000
-     public:
-      schemes:
-      - https
-      protocol: http
+     proxy: true
 ...
 ```

-Deploying such a configuration would result in a port being opened on the Controller host, and all incoming tcp traffic would be tunneled to agent-1, port 5000.
+Deploying such a configuration would result in a port being opened on the public host, and all incoming tcp traffic would be tunneled to agent-1, port 5000.

 The public address can be retrieved using: